dudung/notes/content/posts/25/d/06-long-title-post.md

 +++
-title = 'post with long title just for testing vertical scrollbar' date = '2025-04-04T05:44:29+07:00' draft = false math = true
+title = 'post with long title just for testing vertical scrollbar in task-title in task' date = '2025-04-04T05:44:29+07:00' draft = false math = true